brkarcher/brkarcher.github.io/shadow.md

 Erefar considered returning to the ground and walking through the front door.
 No physical protection was present for the target, besides dozens of apostles—mostly scholars by trade and by temperament, distracted by argument and not ready for sudden physical violence.
 But as the acrimony in the chamber rose in volume, Erefar realized that it would be a simple thing to break this window before him and sneak out onto the beams.
 So he did.
 Within moments, he was perched in the darkness within the crown of the high-vaulted Hall of the League.

 Now was the time.
 It was a risk, but Erefar was a holy man.
 Tormen did not deny it, and neither could the rest of the apostles.
 He would strike a blow for justice here, and hopefully, with the help of Brother Stefan and his colleagues, the rest of the apostles would see and act on the truth.

+Whatever Pellwyn's protection was, it would fail.
+It was up against Ae's justice.

 He padded across the beam above the chancellor, retrieved the steel he had brought for this task, and set his feet for the leap.